AvolitesLtd/TitanManual/docs/about-the-consoles/t1-and-t2.md

 T1 and T2 are USB dongles which plug into a Windows PC or laptop.
 See [minimum PC specifications](../titan-basics.md#connecting-up-titan-mobile-and-t1t2) for details of the PC requirements.
 Both dongles include an AvoKey.

 T1 provides a single universe of DMX output on a 5-pin XLR.
+USB-MIDI devices are not supported.

 ![T1 USB DMX Dongle](/docs/images/T1.png)

 T2 provides two universes on two 5-pin XLRs and has an input for Audio/LTC timecode for external triggering.
-It also allows the use of a USB MIDI device for MIDI triggering of Titan, so you can use MIDI faders, and can be used with the Titan Mobile fader wing.
+It also enables the use of a USB MIDI device for MIDI triggering of Titan, which for example would allow you to use a MIDI fader surface, and also allows use of the Titan Mobile fader wing.

 ![T2 USB DMX Dongle](/docs/images/T2.png)